The Future of CSS

 - Vertical and horizontal alignment (centering!) with the

-and align-*
+justify-* and align-* properties

 - Flexiblity with